Kernel Methods for the Approximation of Nonlinear Systems: Closed Dynamics of the Reduced System

 \subsection{Representation of the dynamics in RKHS}

-The vector-valued map $f:\RR^{n}\times\RR^m\to\RR^n$ can be approximated by a composing a set of $n$ regression functions (one for each coordinate) $\hat{f}_i:\RR^{q\times m}\to\RR$ in an RKHS, with the reduction map $\Pi$.
+The vector-valued map $f:\RR^{n}\times\RR^m\to\RR^n$ can be approximated by composing a set of $n$ regression functions (one for each coordinate) $\hat{f}_i:\RR^{q\times m}\to\RR$ in an RKHS using the representer theorem in Appendix A, with the reduction map $\Pi$.
 It is reasonable to expect that this approximation will be better than directly computing $f(\Pi^{\dag}(x_r),u)$ using, for instance, a Taylor expansion approximation for $\Pi^{\dag}$ which may ignore important nonlinearities at a stage where crude approximations must be avoided.
+Let us note here that, for this approximation part, we are using the representer theorem as described in Appendix A and that the RKHS we use is not necessarily the same as the one where we have been performing balancing as in the previous section.

-Let $\tilde{x}=\Pi(x)$ denote a reduced state variable, and concatenate the input examples $\tilde{x}_j=\Pi(x_j)\in\RR^q,u_j\in\RR^m$ so that $z_j=(\tilde{x}_j,u_j)\in\RR^{q\times m}$, and $\{\left(f_i(x_j,u_j), z_j\right)\}_{j=1}^{\ell}$ is a set of input-output training pairs describing the $i$-th coordinate of the map $(\tilde{x},u)\mapsto f(x,u)$.
+Let $\tilde{x}=\Pi(x)$ denote a reduced state variable, and concatenate the input examples $\tilde{x}_j:=\Pi(x_j)\in\RR^q,u_j\in\RR^m$ so that $z_j=(\tilde{x}_j,u_j)\in\RR^{q\times m}$, and $\{\left(f_i(x_j,u_j), z_j\right)\}_{j=1}^{\ell}$ is a set of input-output training pairs describing the $i$-th coordinate of the map $(\tilde{x},u)\mapsto f(x,u)$.
 The training examples should characterize ``typical'' behaviors of the system, and can even re-use those trajectories simulated in response to impulses for estimating the Gramians above.
 We will seek the function $\hat{f}_i\in\cH$ which minimizes

 where $\lambda_i$ here is a regularization parameter.
-We have chosen the square loss, however other suitable loss functions may be used.
-It can be shown~\cite{Wahba} that in this case $\hat{f}_i$ takes the form $\hat{f}_i(z) = \sum_{j=1}^{\ell}c_j^iK^f(z,z_j), i=1,\ldots,n$, where $K^f$ defines the RKHS $\cH_f$ (and is unrelated to $K$ used to estimate the Gramians).
+We have chosen the square loss, however other suitable loss functions may be used (cf. \cite{Wahba, pontil, cucker, schaback_survey}).
+As mentioned in section \ref{sec:defins}, equation (\ref{learning1}), $\hat{f}_i$ takes the form

+where $K^f$ defines the RKHS $\cH_f$ (and is unrelated to $K$ used to estimate the Gramians).
 Note that although our notation takes the RKHS for each coordinate function to be the same, in general this need not be true: different kernels may be chosen for each function.
-Here the $\{c_j^i\}$ comprise a set of coefficients learned using the regularized least squares (RLS) algorithm.
+Here the $\{c_j^i\}|_{(i,j)=(1,1)}^{(i,j)=(n,\ell)}$ comprise a set of coefficients found using the regularized least squares (RLS) algorithm and satisfying the algebraic equation (\ref{learning2}) with ${\bf s}=\{\left(f_i(x_j,u_j), z_j\right)\}_{j=1}^{\ell}$ as training examples.
 The kernel family and any hyper-parameters can be chosen by cross-validation.
 For notational convenience we will further define the vector-valued empirical feature map

 for $i=1,\ldots,\ell$.
 In this notation $\hat{f}_i\bigl(\Pi(x),u\bigr) = \bc_i^{\tr}\bk^{f}(\tilde{x},u)$ where $(\bc_i)_j = c_j^i$.